HAHOOS/HAHOOS/README.md

 My hobby is gaming and programming.
 I like military.
 I made projects like [DiscordAd](https://github.com/HAHOOS/DiscordAd), [CraftBlocker](https://github.com/HAHOOS/CraftBlocker), [WolfMaintenancePage](https://github.com/HAHOOS/WolfMaintenancePage) and [WolfLifesteal](https://github.com/HAHOOS/WolfLifeSteal).

+I have worked for a successful game on Roblox called "Vinay's Kingdom" as a scripter, I made the early scripts of the game

 Want to know more?
 [Click here to see about me page](https://hahoos.carrd.co)